|Nutrition Facts (per serving)|

-This roast lamb recipe serves 8-10 people with one-half of a suckling lamb or "lechazo," weighing 9-11 pounds.
+This roast lamb recipe serves 8 to 10 people with one-half of a suckling lamb or lechazo weighing 9 to 11 pounds.
 Lamb in the U.S. is generally very large since the most popular cut is leg of lamb.
 Lambs in the USA are slaughtered much older than it is customary to do in Europe.
 So, if you are unable to buy a suckling lamb through your local butcher, purchase a leg of lamb (bone-in).

-- 6 oz. lard or vegetable shortening, melted (substitute olive oil if desired)
+6 ounces lard, or vegetable shortening, melted; substitute olive oil if desired

 Note: Although the traditional method for roasting lamb includes rubbing the lamb with lard or vegetable shortening, extra virgin olive oil is now often used instead.

-- In a small saucepan, heat the lard or vegetable shortening until it melts.
-If you prefer, use a small bowl and heat in microwave oven.
+In a small saucepan, heat the lard or vegetable shortening until it melts.
+If you prefer, use a small bowl and heat in a microwave oven.

-- Place in oven to roast.
-Occasionally baste with large and turn until lamb is golden brown on the outside and meat is tender.
+Place in oven to roast.
+Occasionally baste with lard and turn until lamb is golden brown on the outside and meat is tender.

-- Roast potatoes are a great accompaniment to this dish.
+Roast potatoes are a great accompaniment to this dish.
 To roast potatoes, peel 8-10 small potatoes and cut in half.
 Place in the roasting pan around the lamb.
-Baste with large when you baste the lamb.
+Baste with lard when you baste the lamb.